The John And Jim Show

 Poly-Rock Denture Cream was a fake ad for a denture adhesive for those aging rockstars out there who like to play their guitars with their teeth as a way to show off their skills from back in the day when crazy guitar solos were more of a thing.

 Candace's Fantasy Shack is a brothel where Sweetchuck brings Belushi to celebrate his last days as a single man and John Candy plays Candace, the madam of the house who introduces the two men to the ladies.
-At first, Belushi plans to stay loyal to his wife but eventually gives in only to find out that he was the one millionth customer which triggers a celebration, a story in the news, and even a call from the president on the United States.
-With so much to-do made the sketch leaves us feeling certain that his fiance will find out.
+At first, Belushi plans to stay loyal to his wife but eventually gives in only to find out that he was the one-millionth customer which triggers a celebration, a story in the news, and even a call from the president on the United States.
+With so much to-do made the sketch leaves us feeling confident that his fiance will find out.

 We then went backstage for a bit where Mr. Mambo's agent and "Ed McMahon" chuckle it up together as they introduce the band for their second performance of the night.